 Disclosures of personal information are made on a case-by-case basis, only relevant information, specific to the purpose and circumstances, will be disclosed and with necessary controls in place.

-Some of the bodies or individuals to which we may disclose personal information are situated outside of the European Union - some of which do not have laws that protect data protection rights as extensively as in the UK.
-If we do transfer personal information to such territories (outside of the EU), we will take proper steps to ensure that it is adequately protected as required by the Data Protection Legislation.
+Some of the bodies or individuals to which we may disclose personal information are situated outside of the UK – some countries of which do not have laws that protect data protection rights as extensively as in the UK.
+If we do transfer personal information to such territories (outside of the UK), we will take proper steps to ensure that it is adequately protected as required by the Data Protection Legislation.

 The OPCC will also disclose personal information to other bodies or individuals when required to do so by, or under, any act of legislation, by any rule of law, and by court order.
 This may include disclosures to the Child Support Agency, the National Fraud Initiative, the Home Office and to the Courts.